piyushrpt/mojaveSetup/README.md

 ##### List of ports in sequence
 ----------
-Install ports with ''sudo port install'' unless specified otherwise
+- Install ports with ''sudo port install'' unless specified otherwise
+- Note that the gcc, python, postgresql versions evolve with time.
+Pick a consistent set for installing your ports

 1. gcc5
   * sudo port select gcc mp-gcc5 (restart terminal)